TVISTAURI6538/TVIS-Pi-0neers/README.md

 ## Motors

-Our car features rear-wheel drive, powered by a plastic gear dual shaft motor and an LD-1501MG, a high-quality [servo](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#servo-motor).
-The dual shaft motor is controlled through a variable step-down buck converter, providing enhanced control and feedback for more precise performance.
+"Our car features a rear-wheel drive system powered by a plastic gear dual shaft motor and an LD-1501MG high-quality [servo](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#servo-motor)..
+The dual shaft motor is precisely controlled through a combination of a variable step-down buck converter and an L293D motor driver, providing enhanced control and feedback for improved performance and maneuverability."

 The chassis was initially equipped with a ready-made 12v gear motor that did not meet our torque expectations.
 As a result, we decided to modify the chassis and install a dual-shaft motor, which significantly enhanced the car's performance.